Spagett1/pineflash/README.md

 5. Then copy the Pineflash.desktop file to `/usr/share/applications` and copy `assets/pine64logo.png` to `/usr/share/pixmaps` for the shortcut to show up in launchers.

-> **Note**
-> on linux, root permissions are needed for dfu-util and blisp if running from the terminal.
-In order to solve this you need to run the program with the following command  `pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY pineflash`.
+6. On linux, root permissions are needed for dfu-util and blisp if running from the terminal.
+In order to solve this you need to run the program with the following command
+`pkexec env DISPLAY=$DISPLAY XAUTHORITY=$XAUTHORITY pineflash`.
 If you use the Gui app, then don't worry about it.
 It's already in the .desktop file and not necessary.

  ## :electric_plug: Connect Pinecil to a PC